A Funny Thing Happened at the Fair

 “What are you doing here?”

-“I’m sorry,” I said, trying to take a step backwards in the conversation.
+“I’m sorry,” I said, trying to take a step backward in the conversation.
 “I, uh, I’m surprised to see that Purina is here at the Mother Earth News Fair.”

 Read more: Are You Prepared for Peak Chicken?

 When Jodi laughed, we both relaxed.
 I could tell that she was used to getting responses like mine, and she could tell that I was happy I hadn’t offended her.

 But I still had to know.
 I gave Jodi a gentle smile and took a second try at asking the same question . . . .

 Jodi explained that Purina sees a lot of value in small-scale family farms.
 They recognize that homesteading is a growing movement; they think it’s important; and they want to make sure that they’re listening to those customers about what they need and want from the products they buy to feed their animals.